Road trips in Scotland: six of the best Scottish drives

 The Bealach Na Ba (Lochcarron to Applecross)

-Starting in the sleepy village of Lochcarron, the A896 eventually turns into the Applecross pass as it winds its way – at almost Munro height – towards coastal serenity.
+Starting in the village of Lochcarron, the A896 road turns into the Applecross pass as it winds its way – at almost Munro height – towards coastal serenity.

 The pay-off, a jaw-dropping view out over turquoise Applecross Bay and back over Loch Kishorn, is more than worth the effort, and the route’s mountainous views once earned it the non-too-shabby title of “Best Drive” by National Geographic.